stanford-brand-yml/py-shiny-branded-demo/README.md

 - `app.py`: A demo application showcasing the brand implementation in Shiny for Python
     - The application uses the `_brand.yml` file to configure the brand theming
     - It includes interactive visualizations and UI components styled with Stanford's brand colors
-- `requirements.txt`: Contains the Python dependencies required to run the application
+- `requirements.txt`: Contains the Python dependencies required to run the application on the **Shinylive playground** and **GitHub Pages**.
+- `requirements-dev.txt`: Contains the Python dependencies required to develop and run the application **locally**.
+- `requirements-ci.txt`: Contains the Python dependencies required for the **GitHub Actions** to convert and deploy the application.
+- `.github/workflows/publish-py-shinylive-app.yml`: GitHub Actions workflow to convert and deploy the application to a GitHub Pages website.

 ## Installation